Scenes of Canada: $10 note

 The portrait on the obverse is of John A. Macdonald, for which the engraving was created by Gunderson.

 A scene depicting the operations of Polymer Corporation in Sarnia, Ontario is on the reverse, chosen because the Crown corporation had "achieved a world-wide reputation" and the image "provided detail ideally suited to engraving", according to a Bank of Canada memorandum.
-The engraving was made by De La Rue based on a photograph taken by Hunter.
+The engraving was made by De La Rue based on a photograph taken by George Hunter.

 The $10 banknote was first circulated in November 1971 and was printed by CBN.